Antrikshgwal/Matpole/README.md

 	| 380             | 20.1              |
 	| 400             | 23.0              |

-	## Demo Screenshot

-	(Include a sample plot when you run the script and take a screenshot.)
 Red curve → smooth cubic spline interpolation

 Green square → estimated point